 About Young Vets Club

 Young Vets Club is a club for all young animal lovers and teaches children about animal welfare all over the world.
-It is part of international charity Worldwide Veterinary Service which provides veterinary care all over the world to animals which otherwise would not have any.
+It is part of international charity Worldwide Veterinary Service which provides veterinary care all over the world to animals who otherwise would not have any.